Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-where $ \varphi_k(x)=\sqrt{\frac{\pi\sqrt{N}}{\sqrt{2}}}h_k\left( x\frac{\pi\sqrt{N}}{\sqrt{2}} \right) $ are the rescaled Hermite functions, see (\ref{Hermite_wave_function}) below.
-We refer to~\cite{Pastur_Shcherbina} Chap.~2-5 for some background on the GUE process.
-Let us just mention that the parameter~$N$ corresponds to the number of eigenvalues and the process is scaled so that its density at the origin is equivalent to $N$ as $N\to\infty$.
-We are mainly interested in determinantal processes whose correlation kernels are modifications of $K_0^N$.
-Namely instead of taking the {\it spectrum} $p_k^N= \1_{k<N}$, we assume that $k\mapsto p_k^N$ is a function which decays from 1 to 0.
+where $ \varphi_k(x)=\sqrt{\frac{\pi\sqrt{N}}{\sqrt{2}}}h_k\left( x\frac{\pi\sqrt{N}}{\sqrt{2}} \right) e^{- \left( x\frac{\pi\sqrt{N}}{\sqrt{2}} \right)^2/2} $ and $h_k$ is the normalized Hermite polynomial with respect to the weight $e^{-x^2}$ on $\R$.
+The parameter~$N \in\mathbb{N}$ is the dimension of the matrix and the variance of the entries is scaled so that the eigenvalue density at the origin is of order $N$ as $N\to\infty$.
+For some background on the GUE process, we refer to~\cite[Chap.~2-5]{Pastur_Shcherbina} and to the appendix~\ref{sect:Asymptotic} for a collection of standard facts on the asymptotics of the Hermite polynomials and the GUE kernel.
+In the following, our main interest is in determinantal processes whose correlation kernels are modifications of $K_0^N$, in the sense that, instead of taking the {\it spectrum} $p_k^N= \1_{k<N}$, we assume that $k\mapsto p_k^N$ is a function which decays from 1 to 0.
+The following class of functions will be called {\bf shapes}: